A correction may be in store for QuantumScape Corporation (NYSE:QS) shares? - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on Mar 08 when Singh Jagdeep sold 355,000 shares for $7.78 per share.
 The transaction valued at 2,760,870 led to the insider holds 970,877 shares of the business.

 Singh Jagdeep sold 301,406 shares of QS for $2,524,034 on Mar 07.
 The Chief Executive Officer now owns 970,877 shares after completing the transaction at $8.37 per share.
 On Mar 07, another insider, Singh Mohit, who serves as the Chief Development Officer of the company, sold 13,279 shares for $8.34 each.
 As a result, the insider received 110,703 and left with 564,478 shares of the company.